MiyukiQAQ/MissAV-Downloader/README.md

 Use the -search parameter to search for movie by serial number and download it.
 Use the -proxy  parameter to configure http proxy server ip and port.
-Use the -ffmpeg parameter to get the best video quality. ( Recommend! )
+Use the -ffmpeg parameter to get the best video quality. ( Recommend! ) Use the -cover  parameter to save the cover when downloading the video

 options:
   -h, --help     show this help message and exit